A Sequim Sunrise Rotary Club Fundraiser for Sequim’s Homeless Youth

 Rantz is the main character in the book The Boys in the Boat, which is about his early year struggles, which culminated with an Olympic gold medal win at Berlin in 1936.
 His story is our inspiration.

-More About Joe and Boys in the Boat:
+More About Joe and The Boys in the Boat:

 1. Profile: Joe Rantz’s Opportunity Began in High School